Cambodia Itinerary: The best route through Cambodia in just 2 weeks

 Another (not so shocking) thing to do is:

-Recommended days to spend in Phnom Penh: 2-3 days
+Recommended days to spend in Phnom Penh: two to three days

-From Phnom Penh you can book a bus to your next destination.
+From Phnom Penh you can book a bus to your next destination on this Cambodia itinerary.
 As most travellers cannot wait to explore Angkor Wat, Siem Reap is next on the route.
 The cheapest way to travel to Siem Reap is by bus.
 As this is the most common choice, you can easily book your bus ticket with your hotel or hostel.

-Another option is to book a private taxi (about 80 Euros) or go by plane which takes only about 40 minutes.
-The bus ride will take, depending on the day you are travelling, in between 5 and 6 hours.
+Another option is to book a private taxi (about 80 euros) or go by plane which takes only about 40 minutes.
+The bus ride will take, depending on the day you are travelling, in between five and six hours.
 Do not forget to look out the window during the drive and enjoy the view over the Cambodian countryside.

 Arriving in Siem Reap, you need to organize everything for your following days in the area.
 Siem Reap is famous for the ancient temple town of Angkor Wat and the base for your exploration of the historical site.
-Get your personal Angkor Wat Pass and spend up to 7 days in the ruins of the former ancient kingdom.
+Get your personal Angkor Wat Pass and spend up to seven days in the ruins of the former ancient kingdom.
+In this itinerary, you should choose the three day pass and spend the following days exploring a totally different world.

 The best way to both see the different temples and explore the surrounding areas of Siem Reap is to hire a tuk-tuk driver for your stay.
 This will allow you to see the highlights of Angkor Wat and to get to know the Cambodian countryside a little better.